 - right of way/passage

 Council encourages residents to keep easements within their property clear in order to allow for any potential works.
-If a property owner insists on building over the easement, permission from the relevant service authorities are required.
+If a property owner insists on building over the easement, permission from the relevant service authorities is required.
 In the case of stormwater drainage easements, Council is the relevant authority.

 Council classify approved structures into two categories:- ‘Minor Structure’ and ‘Major Structure’.